walkerke/cloud-spatial-data-science/README.md

 * How to install R and RStudio Server on EC2;
 * Using RStudio as an interface to your operating system;
 * Setting up and using a JupyterLab server on EC2 with core spatial data science libraries (e.g. geopandas & pysal)

+I'll be writing these tutorials "in the open" so content may be subject to change.
+I also welcome your contributions through pull requests to this repository!